michaeljoseph/cookiemonster/cookiemonster.md

 ???
 **0.1**

-I have, as usual, prepared this talk on very short notice So, be prepared for my slides to be unpolished.
-I shall attempt to make up for it with the words and exaggerated body language

 I'm, I guess what you'd call a backend developer.

 I self-identify as a Python developer, but I've written production code in